Mojaloop Deployment

 pisp

-- a PISPdfspa
+- a PISP

 - a normal DFSP simulator that doesn't support the Third Party API, but can receive payments